Self-harm

 The urge to hurt oneself may start with overwhelming anger, frustration or pain.
 When a person is not sure how to deal with emotions, or learned as a child to hide emotions, self-harm may feel like a release.
 Sometimes, self-injury can stimulate the body’s endorphins or pain-killing hormones, thus raising an individual’s mood.

-What to Do When Someone Self-Harms
+What To Do When Someone Self-Harms

 Perhaps you have noticed a friend or family member with frequent bruises or bandages.
 If someone is wearing long sleeves and pants even in hot weather, they may be trying to hide injuries or scarring.